-Section 69 of the Education Act makes provision for the proprietor or principal of a non-government school to provide returns to NESA concerning the requirements for registration in a form and at the times determined by NESA.
+Section 69 of the Education Act makes provision for the proprietor or principal of a nongovernment school or the approved authority of a system of non-government schools to provide returns to NESA concerning the requirements for registration in a form and at the times determined by NESA.
 The approved form may require that the matters included in any such return are certified.

-Under section 47(2) of the Education Act, in deciding whether the requirements for registration will be or are being complied with at or in relation to a non-government school, NESA or the Minister is to have regard to matters relating to the quality of student learning.
+Under Section 47(2) of the Education Act, in deciding whether the requirements for registration will be or are being complied with at or in relation to a non-government school, NESA or the Minister is to have regard to matters relating to the quality of student learning.
 Such matters include, but are not limited to, the following: